 - If your trip includes Tibet and you want to arrange your Chinese visa yourself or through another agency, you must contact us first or else you will be responsible for any difficulty you’ll run into.

 When should I apply?

-You may apply anytime you like although we do advise guests going on a tour with us to wait till the balance due date.
-As a Canadian or US citizen, you’ll be automatically granted a multiple visa (each visit is limited to 60 days) which can be valid for up to 10 years from the time of issuance assuming your passport is valid that long.
+You may apply anytime you like although we do advise guests going on a tour with us to wait till the balance due date (three months before departure).
+As a Canadian or US citizen, you’ll be automatically granted a multiple entry visa (each visit is limited to 60 days) which can be valid for up to 10 years from the time of issuance assuming your passport is valid that long.
 A single entry visa costs the same as a multiple one and the application requirements are the same.